andrewdyer/react-bootstrap-box/README.md

 Licensed under MIT.
 Totally free for private or commercial projects.

+## ✨ Introduction

+The React + Bootstrap Box component simplifies the process of applying Bootstrap utility classes to your React components.
+By using props, you can easily manage styles such as borders, margins, paddings, flexbox, typography, and visual properties without writing custom CSS.
+This component is highly customizable and reusable, making it a great addition to any React project.

 ## 🚀 Getting Started

 To install this package use npm: